DFE-Digital/architecture/common-components/index.md

 3. Define, create, and manage, a selection of services that enable, empower, and protect, delivery teams and the services created by them.
 4. Ensure that services offered to the engineering and delivery teams are fit for purpose, fit for use, isolated from one another, and can be easily discovered and consumed by engineering and delivery teams.

-To help us deliver the above, we’ve joined forces with the Architecture Team to review our cloud strategy.
-This includes considering how to evolve as a central provider of cloud services, and where hot topics like multi-vendor and containerisation fit with our future thinking.
+To help us deliver the above, we’ve joined forces with the architecture team to review our cloud strategy.
+This includes considering how to evolve as a central provider of cloud services and where hot topics like 'multi-vendor' and containerisation fit with our future thinking.

 __Further guidance__